 - 1. The Housing Trust Fund should be funded at a minimum level of \$5 million annually. - 2.
-The City shall issue up to \$5 million in general obligation bonds to fund the Housing Trust Fund in its first year of operation, with debt service being funded by the property tax levy as bond-funded projects are approved by the Common Council.
+The City shall issue up to \$5 million in general obligation bonds to fund the Housing Trust Fund in its first year of operation, with debt service being funded first by the additional Potawatomi Bingo Casino revenues and tax incremental district revenues described in numbers 3 and 4 below and secondarily by the property tax levy.
+Bonds shall be issued as bond-funded projects are approved by the Common Council.
 These bonds shall be issued in such a manner that it is clear that bond-sale proceeds will be used for a purpose for which the City would be exempt from the requirement to hold a referendum on the bond sale, as provided in the Wisconsin Statutes.
 This bond sale should be viewed as a one-time commitment intended to provide start-up funding for the Housing Trust Fund. - 3.
-If future City payments from the Potawatomi Bingo Casino exceed the current amount of \$3.38 million per year, 50% of the additional revenues shall be dedicated for the Housing Trust Fund.

-4. When a tax incremental district is closed, for each of the 4 years immediately following the year in which closure occurred, the City shall designate General Fund revenue for the Housing Trust Fund in an amount equal to one-half the incremental tax revenue (City portion) received from the TID during the last tax collection cycle in which the tax incremental district was in existence.
-Thus, for any year in the future - 2010, for example -- the total funds generated for the Housing Trust Fund for that year would be one-half the final-year tax increment (City portion) for all TIDs that were closed in the preceding 4 years (in this case, TIDs that closed in 2006, 2007, 2008 and 2009).
+If future City payments from the Potawatomi Bingo Casino exceed the current amount of \$3.38 million per year, 50% of the additional revenues shall be dedicated for the Housing Trust Fund. - 4.
+When a tax incremental district is closed, for each of the 2 years immediately following the year in which closure occurred, the City shall designate General Fund revenue for the Housing Trust Fund in an amount equal to one-half the incremental tax revenue (City portion) received from the TID during the last tax collection cycle in which the tax incremental district was in existence.
+Thus, for any year in the future 2010, for example -- the total funds generated for the Housing Trust Fund for that year would be one-half the final-year tax increment (City portion) for all TIDs that were closed in the preceding 2 years (in this case, TIDs that closed in 2006, 2007, 2008 and 2009).